-If our sales increase substantially, we may need to increase our production capacity and may not be able to do so in a timely, effective or cost-efficient manner.
+If our sales increase substantially, we may need to increase our production capacity and may not be able to do so in a timely, effective or costefficient manner.
 We may not be able to manufacture sufficient quantities of our products, which may require that we qualify other manufacturers for our products.
 Furthermore, we may experience delays, disruptions, capacity constraints or quality control problems in our manufacturing operations.

 In the past several years, we have experienced supply chain, production and training issues as we have expanded our product lines and sales volumes, and may experience similar issues in the future as we continue to grow our business.
+For example, we have contracted with a manufacturing company located in Wuhan, China for certain laser systems scheduled for release in the latter half of 2020.
+Due to the COVID-19 or coronavirus outbreak in China, release of our manufacturing process and launch of these new laser systems may be delayed or disrupted, and we may need to incur costs to replace or shift this manufacturing process elsewhere.
 These issues have caused, and may in the future cause, us to reduce or delay the shipment of our products and incur costs to service or replace products already shipped to customers.
 We have also incurred, and may in the future incur, additional costs to rectify or prevent similar issues in the future.
 Our efforts to address these supply chain, production and training issues may not be successful, and if we are unable to address these issues in a timely and cost-effective manner, product shipments to our customers could be delayed, our sales levels may suffer and manufacturing and operational costs may increase, any of which would negatively impact our business, results of operations and financial condition.